 - contact with a child

-Section 37 of the Family Law Act lists the facts that you or a court must think about when you're deciding what's in a child's best interests.
-Here are some of those facts:
+Section 37 of the Family Law Act and section 16(3) of the Divorce Act list the factors that you or a court must think about when you're deciding what's in a child's best interests.
+These factors include:

 - the child's health and emotional well-being (for example, how they'll be affected by the decision not only right now but also when they're older)